newrelic/docs-website/src/content/docs/kubernetes-pixie/auto-telemetry-pixie/advanced-configuration/custom-image-registry.md

 ## Use a custom Docker image registry [#use-custom-registry]

-If you want to use a custom registry, add the following parameters to your Helm chart during installation:
+If you want to use a custom registry, add the following parameters to your `newrelic-bundle` Helm chart during installation:

-* `registry` - use to identify the custom image registry.
+* `pixie-chart.registry` - use to identify the custom image registry.
 For example:

   ```
   --set pixie-chart.registry="[YOUR REGISTRY URL]"